Employment assignments

 Skilled workers

 The work permit application for managers and executives must include documents proving that the foreign nationals are managers or executives.
-They can be labor contracts, or appointment letters or corporate licenses/certificates showing that they are working in managerial/executive positions.
+They can be appointment letters or corporate licenses/certificates showing that they are working in managerial/executive positions.

 The term "manager" is defined by the Law on Enterprises as (i) an owner of a sole proprietorship, a partner of a partnership, the chairperson of the board of members, a member of the board of members, the company's president, the chairperson of the board of directors, a member of the board of directors, the director/general director, or a person holding another managerial position according to the company's charter or (ii) the head or deputy head of the agency or organization.

-The application for experts must include documents proving that (i) the foreign national holds the requisite academic qualification and at least three years of suitable work experience for the job position in Vietnam, or (ii) the foreign national has at least five years of experience and a practicing license suitable for the job position they will hold in Vietnam.
+The application for experts must include documents proving that (i) the foreign national holds the requisite academic qualification and at least two years of suitable work experience for the job position in Vietnam, or (ii) the foreign national holds the requisite academic qualification and at least one year of experience relevant to the job position in Vietnam for experts in finance, science, technology, innovation, national digital transformation, or prioritized socio-economic development areas as determined by ministries, ministerial-level agencies, PPC, or according to cooperation agreements with the Vietnamese Government.

 Foreign experts and technicians whose work permits have been renewed once that would like to continue to work in the same job positions and titles as provided in these work permits can use the issued work permits as evidence of their eligibility as "experts" or " technicians" in the application for new work permits.